Sitraka17/IAE_METZ_DATA/README.md

 # IAE_METZ_DATA

-Materials for the courses at the IAE METZ
+Materials for the courses at the IAE METZ.

+Slides will be shared on the Moodle site.

 # Syllabus